 What is Montessori?

-The role of the adult in Montessori is to prepare a child’s environment, introduce the materials and then allow the child to learn for themselves through hands-on play and exploration.
+The role of the adult in Montessori is to prepare a child’s environment, introduce the materials, and then allow the child to learn for themselves through their senses, hands-on play, and exploration.

-Beyond the materials, Montessori is a respectful approach to guiding children.
-The parent or teacher observes the child’s needs, trusts their abilities and allows independence (within limits) so the child can follow their own unique path of development steered by their natural drive to learn and grow.
+Montessori is a respectful approach to guiding children.
+The parent or teacher observes the child’s needs, trusts their abilities, and allows independence (within limits) so the child can follow their own unique path of development steered by their natural drive to learn and grow.

 Why begin Montessori at birth?